 We need your help to keep your Personal Data accurate and up to date.
 We provide options to access, correct, suppress, or delete your Personal Data:

 We give you the option to receive a variety of information related to our business, programs, websites, and Solutions.
 You can manage your communication preferences at any time through the following methods:

 These choices do not apply to service notifications or other required communications that are considered part of certain programs, websites, and Solutions, which you may receive periodically unless you cancel or stop use in accordance with its terms and conditions.
-With your permission, we may also share your personal information with Cisco business partners or vendors, so they may send you information about websites, programs, products or services that may be of interest to you.
-To opt-out of Cisco sharing with third parties for their marketing purposes, please click here.
+With your permission, we may also share your Personal Information with Cisco business partners or vendors, so they may send you information about websites, programs, products, or services that may be of interest to you.
+To opt-out of Cisco sharing with third parties for their marketing purposes, please submit a Privacy Request.

 By using or engaging with our websites or Solutions, or otherwise providing Personal Data to us, you agree that we may communicate with you regarding security, privacy, and administrative issues relating to your use.
 For example, if we learn of a security system's breach, we may attempt to notify you by posting a notice on our websites, sending an email, or otherwise contacting you.

 Personal Data may be processed by third parties for the purposes of operating our business; delivering, analyzing, improving, securing, and customizing our websites and Solutions; sending marketing and other communications related to our business; and for other legitimate purposes permitted by applicable law(s); or otherwise with your consent.